aiven/aiven-docs/docs/products/cassandra/howto/zdm-proxy.md

 ## Prerequisites

--   Apache Cassandra instance that you want to migrate to the Aiven platform (migration source)
+-   Apache Cassandra instance to migrate to the Aiven platform (migration source)
 -   Aiven for Apache Cassandra service where you want to migrate your external instance (migration target)